 → Have you read about this in reputable medical journals?

 Ask other people what they think and start a discussion about it.
 This works best if you include people with differing views, who are open to having their opinions challenged.
 Respectful discussions are a great way to strengthen your critical thinking skills while building relationships with other critical thinkers.

-If you start to think critically about Trump’s statement, you’ll quickly see that there are lots of reasons to question it…and that it’s worth doing some more research to find the truth.
+If you start to think critically about the idea of windmill cancer, you’ll quickly see that there are lots of reasons to question it…and that it’s worth doing some more research to find the truth.